Onyjenny/LITA-PROJECT-WORK/README.md

 EDA involved the exploring of the data to answer some questions about the data such as;

  Excel:
-o Analyze customer data using pivot tables to find subscription patterns. o Calculate the average subscription duration and identify the most popular subscription types. o Create any other interesting reports.
+- Analyze customer data using pivot tables to find subscription patterns.
+- Calculate the average subscription duration and identify the most popular subscription types.
+- Create any other interesting reports.

 2. SQL:
 Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.
 Write queries to extract key insights based on the following questions.
-o  retrieve the total number of customers from each region. o  find the most popular subscription type by the number of customers. o  find customers who canceled their subscription within 6 months. o  calculate the average subscription duration for all customers. o  find customers with subscriptions longer than 12 months. o  calculate total revenue by subscription type. o  find the top 3 regions by subscription cancellations. o  find the total number of active and canceled subscriptions.
+-  retrieve the total number of customers from each region.
+- find the most popular subscription type by the number of customers.
+- find customers who canceled their subscription within 6 months.
+- calculate the average subscription duration for all customers.
+- find customers with subscriptions longer than 12 months.
+- calculate total revenue by subscription type.
+- find the top 3 regions by subscription cancellations.
+- find the total number of active and canceled subscriptions.
 3. Power BI:
-o Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
+- Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 Include slicers for interactive analysis.